Mining Label Distribution Drift in Unsupervised Domain Adaptation: Introduction

-In this paper, we move a further step toward huge label distribution drift in the unsupervised domain adaptation setting, and manage data shift together with label distribution drift in a unified framework.
-As mentioned before, domain adaptation with only feature space alignment is not enough.
-Therefore we try to align two domains on the premise that corresponding label distributions are roughly matched, and continually alleviate data shift and label distribution drift simultaneously during training.
+In this paper, we consider label distribution drift in visual unsupervised domain adaptation, and present a solution whereby managing data shift together with label distribution drift in a unified framework.
+As mentioned above, domain adaptation with only feature space alignment is only the partial picture.
+Therefore, we attempt to align two domains on the premise that corresponding label distributions are roughly matched, and continually alleviate data shift and label distribution drift simultaneously during training.
 To this end, we propose the \textbf{L}abel distribution \textbf{M}atching \textbf{D}omain \textbf{A}dversarial \textbf{N}etwork (LMDAN).
-To be specific, we propose a novel weighting strategy for source samples re-weighting, which mining samples that contribute to positive adaptation while mitigating negative effects comes from aligning irrelevant classes across domains.
-The proposed weighting function contributes to both the adversarial feature alignment and classified boundary learning, hence addresses the two-fold negative impacts brought by huge label distribution drift simultaneously.
-In summary, we highlight major contributions of this paper in three folds as follow.
+We propose a novel weighting strategy for source sample re-weighting, which explores training samples that benefit advantageous adaptation while mitigating negative influences from aligning irrelevant categories across domains.
+The proposed re-weighting function is capable of contributing to both the adversarial feature alignment and classified boundary learning, hence alleviating the two-fold negative impacts brought by considerable label distribution drift simultaneously.

-\begin{itemize} \item We experimentally investigate the negative impact brought by label distribution drift under current state-of-the-art domain adaptation methods, which, to our best knowledge, has not been well explored. \item We propose a label matching strategy to re-weight source samples, that enables the source label distribution match with the unknown target one during adapted process, and addresses the two-fold negative impacts brought by huge label distribution drift simultaneously. \item Different from experiments in previous literature, we evaluate the proposed method on three benchmark datasets with manual modifications to simulate considerable label distribution drift, and LMDAN achieves leading performance compared to state-of-the-art domain adaptation methods.
-Additionally, we provide comprehensive analyses for the proposed method. \end{itemize}